-The Black Students Association can Civil Liberties Union has of-(BSA) will ask that all charges fered to aid in the defense of those and financial aid programs.
+The Black Students Association can Civil Liberties Union has of-Monday night's sit-in be dismissed, scheduled for Sept.
+25 through

+Arrests took place early Tuesday admittance to the University.
+Addison added that the Ameri- morning as Blacks occupied the Delays in housing and financial Illini Union in protest of housing information added to the clerical (BSA) will ask that all charges fered to aid in the defense of those and financial aid programs.
 Estiagainst the 244 Blacks arrested in arrested.
-Hearings have been mated damage to the Union caused versity, Addison alleged.
-Monday night's sit-in be dismissed, scheduled for Sept.
-25 through David Addison, BSA president, said Oct.
-9.

-Arrests took place early Tuesday admittance to the University. by the sit-in is "between \$5,000 and \$10,000.
+Hearings have been mated damage to the Union caused versity, Addison alleged. by the sit-in is "between \$5,000 and \$10,000.